 Chemical vapor corrosion of the flue and vent system may occur if air for combustion contains certain chemical vapors.
 Spray can propellants, cleaning solvents, refrigerator and air conditioner refrigerants, swimming pool chemicals, calcium and sodium chloride, waxes, bleach and process chemicals are typical compounds which are potentially corrosive.

-If when inspecting the vent system you find sooting or deterioration, something is wrong.
-Call the local gas supplier to correct the problem and clean or replace the flue and venting before resuming operation of the water heater.
+If after inspection of the vent system you found sooting or deterioration, something is wrong.
+Call the local gas utility to correct the problem and clean or replace the flue and venting before resuming operation of the water heater.